We have all heard the saying that money can’t buy happiness. I’ve always thought that I sure would like to give that theory a test run!

 Some of us will have the drive and determination to go bigger and become one of these people in this study.
 But becoming debt-free and being able to invest your money into something that will make money for you instead of making money for someone else is a high starting point.

-I believe that money can buy happiness even if it’s not on the million-dollar scale but the debt-free level.
+I believe that money can buy happiness, even if it’s not on the million-dollar scale but on the debt-free level.

-How much happier and at peace would you be if you were debt-free and could put all that interest that you are paying into your dreams and not into the pockets of your creditors.
+How much happier and at peace would you be if you were debt-free and could put all that interest you are paying into your dreams instead of into the pockets of your creditors?

 Here Are 12 Ways To Feel Joy And Frugality